amitwaizman/BigData/README.md

 #### js.Node based server (local)
   Will use the following databases:<br />
-o MongoDB (in the cloud): retrieving data for the purpose of training a relational model using a cloud service.
-BigML,AWS or any other suitable service.<br />
+o MongoDB (in the cloud) retrieving data for the purpose of training a relational model using a cloud service.BigML,AWS or any other suitable service.<br />
 o Elasticsearch (in a Docker container): (searching order data in a date range.<br />
 o Redis (in a Docker container) saving the status of central data as of this moment and displayed in the dashboard.<br />